moments-org/moments-jobs/README.md

-## Instructions
-1. make a [private duplicate](https://help.github.com/articles/duplicating-a-repository) of this repository under your own github account.
-2. switch to the branch for the job you're applying for, and start pushing commits to your repo.
-3. when you're ready to show us something, invite someone from the @moments-org team to the repo.

-### mobile: photo picker challenge
-Improve our photo picker and be our next **iOS developer**.
-[Detailed instructions for iOS.](https://github.com/moments-org/moments-jobs/tree/master/ios)

-### web: photo viewer challenge
-Design a great photo viewer experience and join us as **HTML CSS integrator / designer**.
-[Detailed instructions for web.](https://github.com/moments-org/moments-jobs/tree/master/front-end)

-### how to impress us even more
-- test your code, we :heart: tdd
-- minimize 3rd-party dependencies
+We are looking for the next members of our team to build our Mobile (iOS) and Web apps.
+Offer includes salary (we're funded), intense learning (we're curious), work from anywhere (we're remote), and equity (we're generous).

+Sounds good?
+Read on.

 ## you...
-- want to build something you're proud of
+- want to build something you're proud of, and maybe [change the world](https://www.youtube.com/watch?v=S_JYy_0XUe8), too
-- speak English
+- enjoy working in English
 - love to learn by cracking problems
 - hate [spaghetti](http://xkcd.com/292/)
 - can't stop yourself from suggesting improvements when you see some, and building them when you can...